djmol/PromNight/README.md

-# PromNight
+# PCTI Guest Check-In

 ## Description

-A simple iPad app to log students into an event with their ticket number or name.
+A simple iPad app to log guests into an event with their ticket number or name.

 This consists of an Xcode workspace that holds two projects